wai-lau/netbot/README.md

 docker-compose build
 docker-compose up
 ```
-It will only work if the docker-machine is on 192.168.99.100 (for now?)
+It will only work if the docker-machine is on 192.168.99.100, if not, change the .env to another IP